Eh-Mr-SK/GhostAI-Ultimate-AI-Watermark-Metadata-Stripper/README.md

 [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20macOS%20%7C%20Linux-orange.svg)]()
 [![FFmpeg](https://img.shields.io/badge/dependency-FFmpeg-red.svg)](https://ffmpeg.org/)

-**GhostAI** is a powerful, locally-running bulk content optimizer designed to bypass AI-labelling algorithms on Instagram, TikTok, and YouTube.
-It strips deep invisible metadata (C2PA, XMP, EXIF) and removes corner AI watermarks (such as the Gemini/Veo star, Runway logos, etc.) from both videos and images—making them look exactly like genuine, camera-clicked files.
+**GhostAI** is a powerful, locally running media sanitization toolkit that removes embedded metadata and content credentials from media that you own for privacy, testing, interoperability, and digital preservation.
+It strips C2PA, XMP, EXIF, IPTC, GPS, and other embedded metadata from images and videos, and provides optional owner-controlled preprocessing (such as configurable cropping and resampling) for research, editing workflows, and media preparation.

 ---